3MAH/fedoo/docs/Overview.rst

 * Resolution of problems based on a separated decomposition (PGD, POD, Reduced bases)
 * Static and Dynamics poblems
-* Mesh import/export from msh (GMSH) and vtk format
-* Export results in vtk file for easy visualisation with Paraview (https://www.paraview.org/)
 * Compatible with SIMCOON constitutive laws for finite strain problems
 * Constitutive equation library including elasto-plastic law, composites law, ...
-* Include many type of elements like cohesive elements, 2D, 3D, beam, ...
+* Include many type of elements like cohesive elements, 2D, 3D, beam, plate, ...
 * Geometrical non linearities
+* Mesh import/export from msh (GMSH) and vtk format
+* Export results in vtk file for easy visualisation with Paraview (https://www.paraview.org/)
 * And many other....